rdubois-crypto/FreshCryptoLib/README.md

 <!---*FCL_musig2: Original implementation of the Schnorr verification algorithm.
 Please note that it is a custom implementation (cryptographically equivalent, but not identical to BlockStream implementation).
 Namely arbitrary domain separator, choice of hash, byte ordering and annoying little choices are not compatible with Musig2 BIP proposal.-->

+Note : The language is now deprecated since its transition from python-like to rust-like language.

 ### Directory sage:

 * FCL_ecdsa_precompute.sage : precompute bytecode contract to speed up ecdsa verification for a given key.